tropiano/tropianhs/_posts/2025-07-15-june-report.md

 ## [Data Freelance][tg-datafreelance]

 I didn't write any article this month.
 Too busy building.
 But I am going to start writing a write-up of my freelancing activities with full breakdown of revenue there.
-If you are interested just [follow the TG channel][tg-datafreelance] on X and got some new subscribers because of that.
-Lesson: I should share everything more often and on more platforms.
-I have now **57 members, which is 12 more** than last month.
+If you are interested just [follow the TG channel][tg-datafreelance].

+Somehow subscribers keep increasing.
+There are now **65 members, which is 8 more** than last month.
+Maybe I can get top 100 before the SUmmer ends.

 ## [Data Internships][datainternships]

-This one is paused right now. **Didn't have time to work on it** and I didn't even send newsletters.
+Nothing on it.
+I had a chat with [Fran Betteo][] on X This one is paused right now. **Didn't have time to work on it** and I didn't even send newsletters.
 Which is probably very stupid since it's the project that gets more traffic overall (mostly from SEO).
 I think the only way forward for this project is to **automate more the job selection process so that I don't spend hours curating jobs**, and at the same time start sending massive cold emails to companies looking for sponsors.

 Subscribers were stable in **May at a total of 2030**.